pandas-dev/pandas/doc/source/user_guide/text.rst

     :meth:`~Series.str.startswith`,Equivalent to ``str.startswith(pat)`` for each element
     :meth:`~Series.str.endswith`,Equivalent to ``str.endswith(pat)`` for each element
-    :meth:`~Series.str.findall`,Compute list of all occurrences of pattern/regex for each string :meth:`~Series.str.match`,Call ``re.match`` on each element, returning matched groups as list :meth:`~Series.str.extract`,Call ``re.search`` on each element, returning DataFrame with one row for each element and one column for each regex capture group
+    :meth:`~Series.str.findall`,Compute list of all occurrences of pattern/regex for each string :meth:`~Series.str.match`,Call ``re.match`` on each element returning matched groups as list :meth:`~Series.str.extract`,Call ``re.search`` on each element returning DataFrame with one row for each element and one column for each regex capture group
-    :meth:`~Series.str.extractall`,Call ``re.findall`` on each element, returning DataFrame with one row for each match and one column for each regex capture group
+    :meth:`~Series.str.extractall`,Call ``re.findall`` on each element returning DataFrame with one row for each match and one column for each regex capture group
     :meth:`~Series.str.len`,Compute string lengths
     :meth:`~Series.str.strip`,Equivalent to ``str.strip``
     :meth:`~Series.str.rstrip`,Equivalent to ``str.rstrip``